 Use the air in short bursts to remove the dust and other particles in the computer, especially around the fan and the heatsinks.

 Once you’ve blown out as much dust and dirt as possible, put the computer back together and see if the fan is still running noisy.
 Removing the dust may even make your computer run a little faster and cooler.

 Even if your fan is not making noise, it’s a good idea to clean out the inside of the laptop once a year to avoid problems.

 If shutting down some processes doesn’t affect the sound coming from the fan, malware could be the culprit.
 Malware will slow your computer down and raise the temperature as your computer tries, unsuccessfully, to follow your commands.
-More effort from your computer mean more noise.
+More effort from your computer means more noise.

-A super quick way to check for malware is to return to the Task manager and look for processes named with strange strings of letters or other odd looking names.
+A super-quick way to check for malware is to return to the Task manager and look for processes named with strange strings of letters or other odd-looking names.
 Google it to find out what it is.
 If you can find information about it and it’s legit, then leave it alone.
 If you can’t find it, it could be malware.